PhilJd/tf-quaternion/README.md

 An implementation of quaternions for and written in tensorflow.
 Fully differentiable.
 Licensed under Apache 2.0 License.

 **Note: This project is currently in alpha status.
-Some functions have not even been tested yet.
-Most of the ToDos should be done by the 5th of April.**
+Some functions have not even been tested yet. **

 The tfquaternion module provides an implementation of quaternions as a tensorflow graph.